hsinnan75/GSAlign/README.md

 # Changes
 version 0.9.5: Added an option to run GSAlign for duplication detection

-version 0.9.4: Modified the seed clustering strategy and improved the accuracy/sensitivity on variant calling
+version 0.9.4: Modified the seed clustering implementation and improved the accuracy/sensitivity on variant calling

 version 0.9.3: Added an option to set the minimal sequence identity